jagerber48/sciform/docs/source/usage.rst

 ``84.3 +/- 0.2``.
 :mod:`sciform` provides the ability to format pairs of numbers into value/uncertainty strings.
-We attempt to follow
+:mod:`sciform` attempts to follow
 `BIPM <https://www.bipm.org/documents/20126/2071204/JCGM_100_2008_E.pdf/cb0ef43f-baa5-11cf-3f85-4dcd86f77bd6>`_
 or `NIST <https://www.nist.gov/pml/nist-technical-note-1297>`_
 recomendations for conventions when possible.

-value/uncertainty pairs can be formatted either by passing two values into a :class:`Formatter`, and configuring the :class:`Formatter` using :ref:`formatting_options` and :ref:`val_unc_formatting_options`, or by using the :class:`SciNumUnc` object.
+Value/uncertainty pairs can be formatted either by passing two values into a :class:`Formatter`, and configuring the :class:`Formatter` using :ref:`formatting_options` and :ref:`val_unc_formatting_options`, or by using the :class:`SciNumUnc` object.